 Level 2: Fair value for financial instruments that are either unlisted or listed but not in active markets is based on valuation techniques.
 The Scheme's investment assets and some derivatives are classified as Level 2.
 The Scheme has direct investments in unlisted unit trusts which are not quoted in an active market.
 Investments in these unit trusts are valued based on the Net Asset Value per unit calculated by the administrator or manager of these unit trusts on a regular basis.
-OTC foreign exchange forward contracts are valued using discounted cash flow models.

 Level 3: Fair value of financial instruments where no observable market data for significant inputs is available is based on the valuation techniques.
-The Scheme does not have direct investments in financial instruments classified as Level 3.